psmak3/psmak3.github.io/_posts/global/2016-07-25-global-pokemonno.md

-Now before you get all riled up at me, I get the nostalgia if it for some people.
+Now before you get all riled up at me, I get the nostalgia it is for some people.
 When I was a kid, all I did was play with Star Wars action figures.
 When I was a bit older, it was all Nintendo.
 I look back at that time and guess what?
 I still love Star Wars and will definitely buy that new 8-bit Nintendo thing coming in November (30 games, including Zelda, Mario, and Mega Man 2!!!!!).
 I am a bit too old for the TMNT craze, missed the Mighty Morphin thing by about 8 years, and way too old for Pokemon.
 So I know I may not be the target audience and also understand a bit of the appeal for some.

 But here is the thing, 25ish year old and kids cannot account for the huge success of this app.
 That means **old people are playing it as well!!!**